E-A-N/eansPhaserBoilerPlate/README.md

     - This should be achieved by entering `cd eanPhaserBoilerPlate`
 - In command line run `npm install`
     - Our backend uses nodejs so this will install the resources our projects needs to run independently

+## How to run the game
+- Inside commandline navigate to "eansPhaserBoilerPlate" folder (if you're not already there)
+    - This should be achieved by entering `cd eanPhaserBoilerPlate`
 - In command line run `npm start`
     - This script actually starts up our server (which means our game is running)
 - Open up a web browser and go to this address `http://localhost:7777`
     - `http://127.0.0.1:7777` also works because these are representations of the "home" address
+- From here you'll be able to play the game!

 ## Naming Convention
 - camel casing